 Acting training gives students essential skills for success in any field of study or occupation.
 Imago’s safe learning environment allows students to develop skills in creative problem solving, connected inter-personal communication, team-building, leadership, self-confidence, self-motivation, listening, physical confidence, vocal confidence and empathy.
 Utmost care will be placed on creating a supportive environment for students to explore these life-lessons.

-FELICIA SHULMAN– Black Belt certified Nia instructor- ls a versatile, passionate actress with over thirty years of international experience in theatre, film, TV., voice and movement, (jazz, modern, ballet, tap, Spanish, character).
+FELICIA SHULMAN is a Black Belt certified Nia instructor and a versatile, passionate actress with over thirty years of international experience in theatre, film, television, voice and movement (jazz, modern, ballet, tap, Spanish, character).
 She has danced nationally in musicals and musical revues.
-Felicia has been involved with and taught fitness since 1985.
-CALA certilied, she loves dancing and teaching Yoga in the water!
-She is continually training in movement and fitness at various workshops and conferences worldwide: The YM.C.A.’s continuing education program, Fitforces, Canfit Pro, CALA, YogaFit, Miss Sugarpuss’s Burlesque Etiquette, 5 Rhythms, 5 Stages of Healing, and Misty Tripoli’s THEGROOVE.
-Felicia is an Enthusiastic Fun Dynamic teacher who puts people at ease immediately, and Cultivates the Best in each individual.
+Felicia has also been involved in and taught fitness since 1985.
+CALA certified, she loves dancing and teaching Yoga in the water!
+She is continually training in movement and fitness at various workshops and conferences worldwide: The Y.M.C.A.’s continuing education program, Fitforces, Canfit Pro, CALA, YogaFit, Miss Sugarpuss’s Burlesque Etiquette, 5 Rhythms, 5 Stages of Healing, and Misty Tripoli’s THEGROOVE.
+Felicia is an enthusiastic fun dynamic teacher who puts people at ease immediately, and cultivates the best in each individual.

 Originally from Sweden, ANANA RYDVALD first came to Montreal to study at Les Grands Ballets Canadiens at the age of 12.
 Since then she trained as an actress and mask artist in both Europe and Canada and eventually became a teacher at John Abbott College in Mime and Improvisation.
 Before settling down in Montreal she worked as an actress for several years with the renowned Scandinavian Theatre group Cantabile 2 that creates site-specific performances around the world.
 She was last seen on stage as a mask performer in V-Cards at The Wildside Festvial, as Lady M. in Repercussion Theatre’s Macbeth, a pupeteer in Scapegoat Carnivale’s The Heretics of Bohemia and as Amanda in LoveULovecraft with The Other Theatre.
 She was awarded the Mecca revelation award for her self written mask show Section O in 2006 and is currently creatiing another solo show with masks that will mount in 2015.